feathersjs/docs/getting-started/user-management.md

 ### Adding HTML pages

 For our chat app we will create a static `signup.html` and `login.html` page that shows a form.
-The form in `signup.html` will POST to the `/signup` entpoint which we will create later and `login.html` will submit to `auth/local` which already exists.
+The form in `signup.html` will POST to the `/signup` endpoint which we will create later and `login.html` will submit to `auth/local` which already exists.

 Let's replace `public/index.html` with the following welcome page: